billyvg/OverlayPlugin-themes/README.md

 Updates in the future will make this simpler and allow things like `http://ffxiv.evileeyore.com/rdmty`

-I am also debating on a Menu URL where you can choose your overlay style by loading. `http://ffxiv.evileeyore.com/` directly

 ## Usage
 `git clone` or download the ZIP package to a directory (i.e. your ACT directory)